 Despite the several different services offered, GoDaddy has managed to offer a good user experience.
 While it is not as clutter-free as Google Domains, it looks modern and is definitely useable.

 GoDaddy is also available in several different regional languages.
-They also supports a multitude of currencies and payment gateways.
+They also support a multitude of currencies and payment gateways.

 NameSilo is one of the cheapest domain name registrars I have found so far, cheaper than even Namecheap.
-The price for .com was $8.99/yr while .org stood at $10.79/yr.
+The price for .com was $9.95/yr while .org stood at $10.79/yr.
+Renewal prices also stay the same.
 The ccTLD .in was even cheaper – $6.89/yr.

 The company was founded in 2009 and they are based in Arizona, USA.
-Recently in 2018, Namesilo has gone public after being acquired by a Canadian company.
+In 2018, Namesilo has gone public after being acquired by a Canadian company.

-Back to the domain prices, Namesilo also offers discounts if you make bulk purchase.
+Back to the domain prices, Namesilo also offers discounts if you make bulk purchases.
 Of course, Whois privacy is also free.

 - .org – $10.79/yr

 - Whois privacy – free

 But one factor that I don’t quite like is Namesilo’s user interface.
 It feels a bit outdated, in my opinion.
 Also, despite the cheaper prices, they are not as popular as Namecheap or GoDaddy.
 With over 3m+ domains, they are the 13th most popular .com registrar, according to the data provided by ICANN.